lfucg/lexingtonky.gov/modules/chosen/README.txt

   2. Download and enable the module.
   3. Configure at Administer > Configuration > User interface > Chosen (requires administer site configuration permission)

+-- INSTALLATION VIA COMPOSER --

+  If you are using Composer to manage your site's dependencies, then the Chosen plugin will automatically be downloaded to `libraries/chosen`.

 -- INSTALLATION VIA DRUSH --

  A Drush command is provided for easy installation of the Chosen plugin.